Lathraea japonica

 rhizomes branch, crawl underground, and erect 10-30cm-in-height

-thick peduncles with spike-like racemes which set many flowers.
+thick peduncles with spike-like racemes that set many flowers.
 The

-flowers are white, slightly tinge red-purple, with short pedicles,
+flowers are white, slightly tinged red-purple, with short pedicles,

 the bases of which are membranaceous, and equip small oblong-ovate